Valuation Semirings: Introduction

 \item $v(1) = 0$ and $v(0) = +\infty$.

 \end{enumerate}

-If this happens, it is easy to see that the set $S_v = \{s\in S : v(s)\geq 0 \}$ is a subsemiring of $S$ and when we want to mention this semiring, we say that \emph{$S_v$ is a $V$-semiring with respect to the triple $(S,v,M)$}.
-For the case the map $v$ is surjective, we prove that the semiring $S$ is a semifield iff $M$ is an Abelian group and $U(S_v) = \{s\in S_v : v(s)=0 \}$.
+When there is an $M$-valuation $v$ on $S$, it is easy to see that the set $S_v = \{s\in S : v(s)\geq 0 \}$ is a subsemiring of $S$ and plays an important role in our paper.
+If the map $v$ is surjective, we show that the semiring $S$ is a semifield if and only if $M$ is an Abelian group and the set of units $U(S_v)$ of $S_v$ is equal to $\{s\in S_v : v(s)=0 \}$ (See Theorem \ref{units2}).